 Proper retaining wall design layers multiple drainage strategies: granular backfill behind the wall to allow water to move freely, a continuous drainage composite (products like Mirafi or Enkadrain run $2–$4 per square foot installed), weep holes or perforated drain pipe at the wall base, and a positive drainage swale at grade level to intercept surface water before it reaches the wall.

-Skipping or minimizing any of these layers doesn’t reduce cost significantly — drainage materials are inexpensive relative to the total wall cost.
-But it does create a failure mode that typically manifests 5–15 years after construction, when replacement costs dwarf the original savings.
+Skipping or thinning any of these drainage layers rarely saves enough to matter.
+Drainage materials are inexpensive relative to the total wall cost, but the failure mode often appears 5–15 years after construction, when replacement costs dwarf the original savings.

 Wall Types and When Each Makes Sense